-5 High Fiber Cat Foods That Are Good For Constipation [2020 Reviews]
+High Fiber Cat Food 2021 Reviews That Are Good For Constipation

 Is your cat getting enough fiber in her diet?
 With all the questions you've no doubt asked yourself about getting fiber, you might have wondered if Kitty needs more fiber.
 Since you are the one cleaning out the litter box, this question might have crossed your mind: What are some high fiber cat foods?

 While lots of human foods like to tout themselves as high in fiber, do remember that what is good for you isn't necessarily what's good for your cat.
 You and your cat are two very different organisms.
 You have very different nutritional needs.
 When thinking about your cat's food, there is one thing you must remember above anything else….

 This means cats absolutely must have meat to survive.
 The one nutrient your cat needs most is protein.
 She will also need taurine, which is found in meat products.
 However, man does not live by bread alone; neither do cats live by meat alone.
 A few vegetable products will not hurt your cat and may even give her a few extra vitamins, though it should no means be a meal substitute.

 And, yes, your cat does need fiber in her diet.
 However, it is the kind of fiber you need to be on the lookout for.
 You also have to ask yourself why you think your cat needs more fiber.
 In some cats, you may have good reason to look for more fiber.